Can you ever think about the growth and sustainability of a business without marketing? You can’t.

 How to write a strategic marketing plan

-Assuming that you have all the necessary arrangements as discussed above, I’m guiding you in preparing a effective marketing plan.
+Assuming that you have all the necessary arrangements as discussed above, I’m guiding you in preparing an effective marketing plan.

-Be ensured that everything should be in clearly written format.
+Be ensured that everything should be in a written format.
 Additionally, you should have adequate scopes for editing and rewriting.
-Instead of using pen and paper, it’s better to use a PC that have a word processing program like Word, a spreadsheet program like Excel and a presentation program like PowerPoint.
+Instead of using pen and paper, it’s better to use a PC that has a word processing program like Word, a spreadsheet program like Excel, and a presentation program like PowerPoint.